ErBert0/PARCO-Computing-2026-244354/README.md

 ### Step 3: Running the Benchmark

-To run the entire benchmark you can use the main script called `launch_all_10_times.sh`
+To run the entire benchmark you can use the main script called `launch_all.sh`
 - **Important:** I suggest using a terminal multiplexer such as "screen".
-The script may take several hours to complete.
+The script may take several time to complete.
 - To launch the main script simply run:
     ```bash
     ./scripts/launch_all_10_times.sh